glotzerlab/signac-flow/doc/supported_environments.rst

        import flow.environments

-We develop environment profiles on a *per need* basis.
+We develop environment profiles on an as-needed basis.
 Please `contact us <mailto:signac-support@umich.edu>`_ if you have trouble running **signac-flow** on your local cluster or need assistance in writing a profile.